jackolney/CareCascade/README.md

-#priorityQ
+#CareCascade

 ####Cascade model update

-Currently a work in progress, still exploring possible model structures and basic underlying architecture.
+Still very much a work in progress.
+This repo was cloned from PriorityQ but added as a new repo as I want to move away from Xcode development and interface with the code through R.